Felixnoo/felixnoo.github.io/content/posts/my-first-post.md

 1. have a GitHub account
 2. [learn to create a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

 Now, the website should be ready!
-To push the simple method forward a little bit, I'm thinking about using [Hugo](https://gohugo.io/).
+To push me forward a little bit, I'm thinking about using [Hugo](https://gohugo.io/).

 ### Hugo My Site